+5.18.1.2.1 Introduction

 UEs connected to multiple access networks (whether they be a 3GPP or non-3GPP network, multiple disjoint 3GPP networks, etc.) inherently have the capability to deploy and utilise multi-access techniques without lower-layer support such as ATSSS.